shrtlist/MCSessionP2P/README.md

 ### MCSessionP2P
 A universal (iPhone/iPad) storyboard project that illustrates the ad-hoc networking features of `MCSession`.
-The app both advertises itself to nearby iOS devices via Wi-Fi or Bluetooth and automatically connects to available peers, establishing a peer-to-peer network.
+The app advertises itself to nearby iOS devices via Wi-Fi or Bluetooth and automatically connects to available peers, establishing a peer-to-peer network.

 ![](http://i.imgur.com/ISJhge8.png)